MIPPL/nephele-org-website/public/content/developers/tutorials/creating-a-wagmi-ui-for-your-contract/index.md

       <ConnectButton />
 ```

 We get [the `ConnectButton` component](https://www.rainbowkit.com/docs/connect-button) from RainbowKit.
 When we are not connected, it gives us a `Connect Wallet` button that opens a modal that explains wallets and lets you choose which one you use.
-When we are connected, it displays the blockchain we use, our account address, and our ETH balance.
+When we are connected, it displays the blockchain we use, our account address, and our NEPH balance.
 We can use these displays to switch network or to disconnect.

 ```tsx
       {isConnected && (